lusee-night/opsim/README.md

   * main
   * powersave
 * _states_: states of the devices as stipulated by the specific LuSEE _mode_.
+* _fade_: an accounting factor, reflecting the loss of the battery capacity _prior_ to launch.
+This is a constant that does not change during the actual operation.

 __Devices Included in the simulation__